elovin/lineageos-clean-browsing/README.md

 * It also blocks the DoT port 853 in general since dnscrypt does not need it.

-* All traffic passing through the phone (Thethering wifi/bluetooth/usb) is blocked through iptables.
+* All traffic passing through the phone (Thethering wifi/bluetooth/usb) is blocked through iptables (Because google family link does not cover thethering).

+* These adjustments are meant to be used together with google family link to prevent the user from installing apps which can break the DNS filter (e.g. cloudflare WARP)

 ## Attribution
 The scripts in in this repo are inspired by these guides: